CDrummond/musly-server/README.md

 ./musly-server.py --log-level INFO --test
 ```

-This will query musly for the 50 most similar tracks to the 1st analysed track.
+This will query Musly for the 50 most similar tracks to the 1st analysed track.
 It then checks that there are different similarities, and if not an error
 message is shown.